Events - Week View

 Dorothy Cooper Spence Community Center

-Miccosukee Community Park (Concord School)
+Miccosukee Community Center

 Join Jim and the group for a scenic Sunday morning ride with a few nice climbs.
+Many of us consider West Lake Road to be one of the nicest roads in the area for bike riding.